opentraveldata/geobases/README.rst

  $ GeoBase --base cities --fuzzy "san francisko" # typo here :)

-And of course, you can use your own data:
+And of course, you can use your own data for map display:

 .. code-block:: bash